Pulpotomy in Killeen

 Can Rescue Your Child’s Tooth

 Most parents don’t actually know what a pulpotomy (also known as a pulpectomy) is, but this services can be extremely helpful in cases where a child has a badly infected “baby” tooth.
 Our team of pediatric dentists will carefully remove the infected tissue from within the tooth so that it can be restored and preserved until it’s ready to fall out naturally.
-If your son or daughter is complaining of a hurting tooth, don’t hesitate to contact Killeen Children’s Dental Center in Harker Heights, TX.
+If your son or daughter is complaining of a hurting tooth, don’t hesitate to contact Killeen Children’s Dental & Orthodontics in Harker Heights, TX.

 What is Pulpotomy?